-Just as this warning message indicates, there are a couple of broad reasons why this may occur:
+Just as this Warning message indicates, there are a couple of broad reasons why it may occur:

-- Your current user account for this computer may not have sufficient rights to open the file where it is currently located.
+Your Windows User Account may not have sufficient rights to open the file where it is currently located.

 The best way to resolve this issue will depend on the cause.

 There are several scenarios in which a Chief Architect plan or layout file that you wish to open might already be in use elsewhere.
 It could, for example, be:

 Open in an older version of Chief Architect running on your computer;

 Open in a session of the current version of Chief Architect that has not completely shut down and is running in the background on your computer;

 Open in a session of Chief Architect running on another computer on your network.

 The first of these scenarios is easy to resolve - if another version of Chief Architect is running, simply save your work and close the file.